jonahgluck/jonahgluck/README.md

 ### Hi there 👋

-I am passionate about exploring a range of fields, including software development, robotics, deep learning, competitive programming, and mathematics.
-I am always eager to learn more and expand my knowledge.
+I am passionate about exploring a range of fields, including physics, robotics, deep learning, competitive programming, and mathematics.

 <!--  I am a student interested in software development, robotics, deep learning, competitive programming, mathematics, and much more. -->
 <!-- <br>